TACC/mkdocs-tacc/docs/test.md

 1. To **install** dependencies and **serve** docs in isolation:

-    <small>The client repo might required additional or different commands.
+    <small>The client repo might require additional or different commands.
 Check its documentation.</small>

     ```shell
     docker compose up